angelsevillacamins/angelsevillacamins.github.io/_posts/2016-07-25-SparkR-RStudio-Shiny.md

 1. Sign up for the Carina Beta [here](https://app.getcarina.com/app/signup).

-1. Create a Carina cluster and scale up to **3 nodes**
+2. Create a Carina cluster and scale up to **3 nodes**

-1. Connect to your Carina cluster as explained in [here](https://getcarina.com/docs/getting-started/getting-started-on-carina).
+3. Connect to your Carina cluster as explained in [here](https://getcarina.com/docs/getting-started/getting-started-on-carina).
-If everything runs smoothly, you should see something like this after the `docker info` command:
+If everything runs smoothly, you should see something like this after the `docker info` command :
   ```
   $ docker info
   Containers: 5